Webinars

 PANELISTS

-PAPSA Members Jeanne Knouse and Justin Rubenstein will provide their expertise as Pupil/Student Services administrators.
+PAPSA Members Jeanne Knouse and Justin Rubenstein provide their expertise as Pupil/Student Services administrators.
 Jeanne is the PAPSA Executive Board Secretary and has over 30 years of experience in education, eleven years utilizing Restorative Practices, and seven years as a Restorative Practices Trainer.
 She works closely with community service providers, Penn State University (PSU) campus community, and district staff to provide a full range of services for State College Area School District students.
 Justin is the Supervisor of Student Services in the Central Bucks School District, in Doylestown, PA.
 He has served as a former alternative school teacher, school psychologist, brain injury consultant, assistant high school principal, adjunct professor, and author.